ChuckPa/PlexDBRepair/README.md

   PMS must be in the stopped state in order to operate on the database files.

+#### Stopping / Starting in Containers  (Special Considerations)

+  Stopping/starting PMS in containers depends on the container execution control mechanism

+  Some images are designed with an "Always Running" philosophy and do not allow the tool to stop/ start PMS while under program control.

+  In these image types,  the only mechanism,  subject to time constraints of any health check, is to type:  kill -15 $(pidof 'Plex Media Server') at the container command line prior to invoking DBRepair.sh and waiting for PMS to shutdown.

+  After DB tasks are completed, and you've exited the container,  restart it normally through your normal 'docker start' mechanism.

 ### Undo

   Undo allows you to "Undo" the last Import, Repair, Replace, or Vacuum command.